Image: Shutterstock

 By hannah rochell and leanne walstow

-While it’s a welcome start, we still have plenty of single-use plastic left to tackle which litter our environment, release toxic gases and substances when incinerated, and use energy to produce when reusable alternatives are available.
-And there are still more countries to get on board - for example, in the US alone, an estimated 500 million plastic straws are used every day and only three states have banned plastic straws completely.
+Whilst all of this is a welcome start, we still have plenty of single-use plastics left to tackle which litter our environment, release toxic gases and substances when incinerated, and use energy to produce when reusable alternatives are available.
+And there are still more countries to get on board – for example, in the US alone, an estimated 500 million plastic straws are used every day and only three states have banned plastic straws completely.
+Let's hope, as public awareness grows, that one day ALL single-use plastics will phased out.

 100% of profits from the sales of #TOGETHER products go to charities that advance the Sustainable Development Goals.
 Find out more here.